 Walking the Boulevard de la Croisette is an essential thing to do in Cannes.
 Hallowed ground doesn’t usually take the shape of a beachside boardwalk, but in Cannes, La Croisette is as sacrosanct as the Notre-Dame d’Espérance presiding at the roof of the city.
 And it’s official: La Croisette, built in 1857, is listed in France’s official cultural heritage inventory.

 The boardwalk—and the road that runs parallel with it—hugs the entire sweep of Cannes’ coastline.
 On one side is the glittering Mediterranean lapping at the sand into which has sunk the foot of many of cinema’s great names.
 On the other are the hotels where they’ve lodged and the casinos where they’ve rubbed shoulders and sipped martinis.

-Stroll along La Croisette for some palm-shaded people watching.
+Stroll along La Croisette for some palm-shaded people watching in this French beach town.
 You’ll hear the clack of boules, the French radio stations playing in open-top cars, and the regular rhythm of the sea underscoring it all.

 Ice cream kiosks rise up like water stops at a hydration-obsessed marathon.
 You’ll pass famous landmarks like the stately Le Palais Miramar, once the city’s most famous luxury hotel.